erik73/hassio-addons/tellsticklive/DOCS.md

 ### Home Assistant integration

 You can run the addon in Live-only mode.
-In that case, you configure the TelldusLive integration i HA once you have everything set up.
+In that case, you configure the TelldusLive integration in HA once you have everything set up.
-If you want to run in local mode (the same way the official addon runs), you will need to add internal communication details to the `configuration.yaml` file to enable the integration with the add-on.
+If you want to run in local mode (the same way the official addon runs), you will need to add internal communication details to the `configuration.yaml` file to enable the integration with the add-on:

 ```yaml
 # Example configuration.yaml entry